kimh/baleen/README.md

 Also, Baleen will speed up your tests since multiple containers run their tests in parallel.

 ## Supproted Framework
-As of v0.2, only cucmber tests are supported.
+As of v0.2, only cucumber tests are supported.

 ## Requirement
 * Docker v0.7 or later